19 min to read

 Similar to almost every platform in this article, Instagram's algorithm will do its job to show you content from family, friends and brands you interact with the most.
 Nevertheless, ads will also be shown depending on what you look like.
 Returning to the example at the top of the article, if you look for NFTs, many ads will appear instantly in your feed, stories and even when you are checking someone else's profile.
 The ranking factors for Instagram to prioritize posts are the following:

-- Post information: Instagram will check the popularity of your posts in terms of likes and engagement.
+• Post information: Instagram will check the popularity of your posts in terms of likes and engagement.
 It also considers other details like post timing, duration (in the case of videos), and location (if any).

-- Information about the poster: To choose those accounts that will show up more on your feed, Instagram will consider those with whom you interact more constantly.
+• Information about the poster: To choose those accounts that will show up more on your feed, Instagram will consider those with whom you interact more constantly.

-- Interaction history: The platform can better understand your preferences by analyzing which accounts you interact with or comment on more - and vice versa.
+• Interaction history: The platform can better understand your preferences by analyzing which accounts you interact with or comment on more - and vice versaThen, like Facebook, Instagram will predict how likely you will interact with any post.

 How the Instagram Explore page algorithm works

-The Explore page wants you to discover new things, so based on your interests, it will show you posts you could like, but from pages you don't follow.
+The Explore page wants you to discover new things, so based on your interests, it will show you posts you could like but from pages you don't follow.
 Then, to organize content for your explore page, the algorithm will consider the same ranking factors as the previous one and will group accounts with topics and content that you might find interesting.

-How Instagram ranks reels
+How Instagram Ranks Reels

-Reels are videos whose sole goal is to entertain you, and to dispatch them to your account Instagram will use similar processes to the Explore page to identify those reels you'll be willing to watch until the end.
-This format is an almost identical copy of the TikTok format; however, we will discuss its algorithm later.
-In the same way, as the audios are an essential factor in replicating videos on TikTok, Instagram will also consider your interaction with these audios to recommend some with which you can create your reels.
-Within the ranking factors for the reels, we get:
+Reels are videos whose sole goal is to entertain you.
+To dispatch them to your account, Instagram will use similar processes to the Explore page to identify those reels you'll be willing to watch until the end.
+This format is an almost identical copy of the TikTok format; we will discuss its algorithm later.

-- User activity: The platform evaluates the reels you interact with to send you more relevant to your taste.
+• User activity: The platform evaluates the reels you interact with to send you more relevant to your taste.

-- Interaction history: Similar to the explore page, there is a high chance that you will see many accounts you don't follow on reels.
+• Interaction history: Similar to the explore page, there is a high chance that you will see many accounts you don't follow on reels.
 So, depending on how much you interact with them, Instagram will send more or fewer videos from these.

-- Reel information: The social media platform will include info like audio tracks or popularity to rank videos.
+• Reel information: The social media platform will include info like audio tracks or popularity to rank videos.

-- Information about the poster: Regarding reels, Instagram tries to give an equal chance for any content creator to find their audience.
+• Information about the poster: Regarding reels, Instagram tries to give an equal chance for any content creator to find their audience.
 Ideally, this is good for smaller creators or new accounts wanting to find their relevant audience.
 Like many platforms, video popularity is essential for any video reach.

 What Instagram avoids recommending